DanielOaks/mlpds/src/pages/guides/pose-building-in-action.md

 ---
 <Ponymote mote="dj"/>

-Earlier a new artist, Leo986, gave me the idea of doing this after they said that they don't understand undersketches, even though they read the [Anatomy and Undersketching guide](http://www.reddit.com/r/MLPdrawingschool/comments/pxmj9/the_basics_pony_anatomy_and_undersketching/).
+Earlier a new artist, Leo986, gave me the idea of doing this after they said that they don't understand undersketches, even though they read the <router-link to="/guides/pony-anatomy-and-undersketching">Anatomy and Undersketching guide</router-link>.
 So, What better way to explain than to show?

 We're using this Applejack as reference:
 <GuideFullWidthImage :src="AJ1"/>